CT Scan of the Pancreas

 During some tests, you receive a contrast dye that can be given orally or through

 a vein.
-This will make parts of your body show up better in the image.
+It makes parts of your body show up better in the image.

 CT scans of the pancreas can provide more detailed information about the pancreas